Lev is a distinctive choice, ranked #953 in 2025. Your child is likely to be the only Lev in their class.

 Common questions about the name Lev

 Unlikely.
-With around 24 UK babies named Lev per year, your child will almost certainly be the only Lev in his class, and possibly the only one in the whole school.
+With around 32 UK babies named Lev per year, your child will almost certainly be the only Lev in their class, and possibly the only one in the whole school.

 Lev is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.